RasaHQ/rasa/docs/api/event-brokers.rst

 Adding a Kafka Event Broker Using the Endpoint Configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can instruct Rasa to stream all events to your Kaf event broker by adding an ``event_broker`` section to your ``endpoints.yml``.
+You can instruct Rasa to stream all events to your Kafka event broker by adding an ``event_broker`` section to your ``endpoints.yml``.

 Using ``SASL_PLAINTEXT`` protocol the endpoints file must have the following entries: